-As part of your training and preparation for research, if you are intending to transfer to DPhil status, you are expected to do three pieces of assessed work in your first year (an assessment is either a lecture course or a term paper; at least one assessment must be a term paper, as described in the Graduate Research Student Handbook).
+As part of your training and preparation for research, if you are intending to transfer to DPhil status, you are expected to do three pieces of assessed work in your first year (an assessment is either a lecture course or a term paper or a reading course; at least one assessment must be a term paper, and one must be a taught course, as described in the Graduate Research Student Handbook).
 If you are planning to transfer to MSc by Research status, you are expected to take two, both of which may be lecture courses.
 Your choice of assessment and the method of assessment (if different from the default for that course) are to be decided in discussion with your supervisor.
 You are able to take more than two taught courses, if your supervisor thought this appropriate (you would then use your three best pieces, including a term paper for the transfer).